jon-jacky/home/commonplace.md

 Some of my own comments:
 <https://github.com/jon-jacky/home/blob/gh-pages/comments.md>

+14 Sep 2020

+- Lost in the Funhouse by Edmund White, in *TLS* May 19 2006, p.
+15 (no link):

+  "Autobiographies are more popular, these days, than fiction, even autobiographical fiction.
+When I was young and even in my early middle age, only famous people wrote their memoirs. ...
+I suppose that's one reason why in 1982 I wrote an autobiographical novel, *A Boy's Own Story*, -- a proper non-fictional memoir would have seemed presumptuous back then.

+  Incidentally, the project of writing a novel gave me a different goal -- the need to create interest on the part of the  reader -- whereas a memoir assumes that interest already exits.
+Finally, the writer's contract with the reader in a memoir is to tell the truth and nothing but the truth, whereas a novelist has made clear his intention to invent, compress, rearrange, and streamline. ..."

+  "...
+As a true American I do believe in identity politics, I believe that the personal can be political and I believe that, for better or for worse, my sexual identity is crucial to who I am. ...
+But I hold this view only because I feel that to grow up in a religious society that oppresses and stigmatizes homosexuals *creates* a gay identity, and that one can only liberate oneself by affirming that identity, by transforming what was despised into what is valued.

+  I'm not an essentialist; I don't think that gay men today are like gay men in ancient Rome or even in nineteenth-century England, and I certainly don't think that this essence must be declared or avowed.
+I do, however, believe that a definition that has been imposed on the individual must be defended and transcended.

+  I write at length abut my sexual experiences and inclinations because for a gay man sexuality is inevitably more formative than for a heterosexual.
+  If a man is gay he belongs to a minority; his entire social status and psychological make-up will be altered by that orientation, as will his habits and and tastes and friendships, even his home address.
+Heterosexuality is normative and inclusive ... it imposes no, as it were, extra weight on the individual; it certainly doesn't keep him out of any clubs, except a few gay ones. ..."

 12 Sep 2020

 - Variations on Looney Tunes by Allen H. Nelson, review of *Shakespeare